10 Common Indoor Plant Problems and How to Fix Them

 Common houseplant pests

 Something you may not have considered when getting into houseplants is plant pests.
-Little tiny critters that thrive on your plant's demise.
+Little tiny critters that thrive on your plant’s demise.
 Have you noticed a sudden onset of yellowing leaves or dropped leaves, specifically on the top of the houseplant and not just from old growth?
 Do you see any webbing on the plant foliage?
 Curling leaves?
 Tiny bugs on the undersides of the leaves or even flying around the soil of the plant?
 These are huge red flags that your houseplants might be infected with some sort of pest.
+To manage these pests, consider using neem oil, a natural insecticide that can be applied directly to the affected areas or used as a preventative measure.

 Thrips